Fixation times on directed graphs: Discussion

 First, we prove that on any population structure the fixation time is \short{}, provided that the mutant fitness advantage $r$ exceeds a certain threshold value $r^\star$ (see \cref{thm:r-infty}).
 In the special case when the population structure is represented by a regular graph, the threshold value simplifies to $r^\star =1$, and we recover a known result that the fixation time on regular graphs is short for all $r\ge 1$ \cite{diaz2016absorption}.
 As another corollary, for any Eulerian graph whose degrees are sandwiched between $\delta$ and $\Delta$ we can set $r^\star=\Delta/\delta$ (see \cref{thm:eulerian}).

 Second, somewhat counter-intuitively we show that fixation time sometimes goes up as we increase $r$.
 That is, on certain spatial structures fixation of a neutral mutant occurs faster than fixation of a mutant with a small selective advantage.
-Nevertheless, we show that the magnitude of this effect can be bounded.
-In particular, in the spirit of parametrized complexity, given a graph structure $G_N$ we define a certain efficiently computable quantity $\pmin(G_N)$, and we bound the fixation time for any $r\ge 1$ from above using $\pmin(G_N)$ and $N$ (see \cref{thm:tr-t1}).
+This effect is called stochastic slowdown~\cite{Altrock_Gokhale_Traulsen_2010}.
+We show that the magnitude of the slowdown can be bounded.
+In particular, in the spirit of parametrized complexity~\cite{downey2012parameterized,cygan2015parameterized}, given a graph structure $\Graph_N$ we define a certain efficiently computable quantity $\pmin(\Graph_N)$, and we bound the fixation time for any $r\ge 1$ from above using $\pmin(\Graph_N)$ and $N$ (see \cref{thm:tr-t1}).
 This has important consequences for performing individual-based simulations that typically run the process several times and report an empirical average.
-The limitation of naive individual-based simulations is that, a priori, it is not clear how much time will be needed until the simulations converge, and deciding to stop the simulations mid-way may bias the empirical average, e.g.\ by over-representing the evolutionary trajectories that quickly go extinct.
+The limitation of naive individual-based simulations is that, a priori, it is not clear how much time will be needed until the simulations converge, and deciding to stop the simulations mid-way may bias the empirical average by over-representing the evolutionary trajectories that quickly go extinct.
 Using \cref{thm:tr-t1}, this limitation can be circumvented by first efficiently computing an upper bound on the expected fixation time without having to simulate the process even once.

-Third, we identify a class of population structures show fixation times are \short{} for any $r\ge 1$.
+Third, we identify a class of population structures for which fixation times are \short{} for any $r\ge 1$.
 This class is surprisingly broad.
 To start with, it includes several families of graph that had been studied in the context of Evolutionary Graph Theory earlier, such as Superstars and Metafunnels \cite{lieberman2005evolutionary}, or directed Fans \cite{allen2020transient}.
-Furthermore, the class also includes several other graph families of general interest, such as book graphs or cyclic complete multipartite graphs.
-Similarly, we prove that the fixation times on Megastars are \short{} for all $r\ge 1$ too.
+Furthermore, the class also includes several other graph families of general interest, such as book graphs or cyclic complete multipartite graphs~\cite{Monk_van_Schaik_2022}.
+Similarly, we prove that the fixation times on Megastars~\cite{galanis2017amplifiers} are \short{} for all $r\ge 1$ too.